 About Portsmouth Historic Dockyard

-Also housing the Royal Navy Museum and still part of an active naval base, Portsmouth Historic Dockyard offers visitors a great insight into the British navy, both its past and present.
+Housing the Royal Navy Museum and still part of an active naval base, Portsmouth Historic Dockyard today offers visitors a great insight into the British navy, both its past and present.
 The dockyard’s three main attractions are:

 Vice Admiral Lord Nelson’s flagship and the site where this heroic figure died.